IntelliProlog/IntelliProlog/doc/introduction/structure.md

 1. Highlighting including syntax and errors
 1. Code commenting and folding

-Before we get to implementing the features, we'll go over the steps for setting up a project needed to develop our IntelliJ Platform plugin.
+Before we get to implementing the features, we will go over the steps for setting up a project needed to develop our IntelliJ Platform plugin.

 ### Differences between the JetBrain IDEs